ananas-dev/slp-finder-example/README.md

 Find all the replays that are:
 + on yoshi's story,
 + with a red sheik,
-+ with fox,
++ with a fox,
-+ where fox wins by killing sheik using a upsmash
++ where fox wins by killing sheik using an upsmash

 ## Install